Contents

 • 50/50 Mix: in-house mix of equal parts Sunshine Mix and MSU Mix

-Potting will be done in designated potting areas.
-Leftover and spilled soil will be swept up and disposed of in trash receptacles, never returned to the soil bins or soil carts, and never washed down the greenhouse drains.
+Potting will be implemented in designated potting areas.
+Leftover and/or spilled soil will be swept up and disposed of in trash receptacles, never returned to the soil bins or soil carts, and never washed down the greenhouse drains.
 Soil preparation and potting areas will be cleaned immediately after each use.
 Pasteurized soil must not be contaminated by the addition of non-pasteurized soil, floor sweepings, nor by dirty implements.

-Plant and Soil Analysis Area
+Plant and Substrate Analysis Area

 Use of Hazardous, Toxic and Radioactive Materials